getfem-doc/getfem-doc-translations/doc/sphinx/source/scilab/cmdref_gf_mesh_fem_get.rst

     Return the dof of the convexes listed in <literal>CVids</literal>.

-    WARNING: the Degree of Freedom might be returned in ANY order, do not use this function in your assembly routines.
+    WARNING: the degrees of freedom might be returned in ANY order, do not use this function in your assembly routines.
 Use 'basic dof from cvid' instead, if you want to be able to map a convex number with its associated degrees of freedom.